Fabrizz/MMM-OnSpotify/README.md

 <img alt="MMM-OnSpotify banner" src=".github/content/readme/ONSP-BANNER-hero.png" width="100%">

-**MMM-OnSpotify** for MagicMirror² is a highly configurable module designed to display your current Spotify listening activity on your MagicMirror display (including podcasts, and when available, audiobooks).
-This module offers extensive customization options, allowing you to tailor the display to your preferences.
-It extracs the color data from the cover art and creates custom palettes to theme itself (and other modules!).
+**MMM-OnSpotify** for MagicMirror² is a highly configurable module that displays Spotify activity on your MagicMirror display (including podcasts, and when available, audiobooks).

-The module includes an Authentication Service that guide you through the configuration of an Spotify App.
-MMM-OnSpotify does not use any third party service, its an independent app, just the Spotify Web API.
+The module includes a web service that will guide you through the set up and configuration of the Spotify App and module.
+MMM-OnSpotify does not use any third party service, just the Spotify Web API.

-> [!NOTE]
-> All the data stays in your mirror.
-If you have multiple mirrors, the Authentication Service guides you on creating a new Spotify App per mirror.

 https://github.com/Fabrizz/MMM-OnSpotify/assets/65259076/5d78672e-8feb-45de-92f4-ed44f0771432

 https://github.com/Fabrizz/MMM-OnSpotify/assets/65259076/f7c0928f-3806-48ba-a813-87962dd9ea8b

-> This module shows what is on your Spotify Connect. if you want to use Spotify in your mirror you should look at [Raspotify](https://github.com/dtcooper/raspotify)
+> This module displays Spotify activity.
+If you want to use Spotify in your mirror you should look at [Raspotify](https://github.com/dtcooper/raspotify)

 # Installation
 ### Step 1: Clone the module and install dependencies